probablynotryan/pizzaorder/README.md

 Describe PizzaOrder.prototype.assignID

-Test: "This should add '1' to the currentID whenever a Pizza object is added to the PizzaOrder object."
+Test: "This should add '1' to the currentID whenever it is called."
 Code: myPizzaOrder.assignID()
 Expected Output: "myPizzaOrder = {pizzas: {}, currentID: 1}"